-69In addition, the fact that firms borrow at interest rates greater or equal to the risk-free (policy) rate can drive another wedge between the cost of borrowing and the return to cash.
+&lt;sup>77In addition, the fact that firms borrow at interest rates greater or equal to the risk-free (policy) rate can drive another wedge between the cost of borrowing and the return to cash.
 The current, more conservative baseline specification abstracts from any wedges between the firms' borrowing costs and the risk-free policy rate.
 One could endogenize such a component of the spread by introducing an additional layer of financial frictions on the intermediary, e.g. following the structures in Bernanke et al. (1999) or Gertler and Kiyotaki (2011).

-the aggregate capital adjustment costs also act as a dampening force on the dynamics of aggregate investment, leading to more realistic, smoothed aggregate investment behavior across time.
+common practice in the quantitative business cycle literature.
+In models with firm financial frictions, it sets in motion the financial accelerator mechanism by inducing a positive relation between the price of capital and aggregate investment (Bernanke et al., 1999).
+Moreover, the aggregate capital adjustment costs also act as a dampening force on the dynamics of aggregate investment, leading to more realistic, smoothed aggregate investment behavior across time.
 The presence of firm-level capital adjustment costs is necessary to generate an explicit role for firms' cash holdings as a state variable, in order to study the relevance of firms' balance sheet liquidity for monetary transmission.
 In the absence of firm-level capital adjustment costs, capital would be a fully liquid asset.
 And the sum of a firm's market value of capital and its cash would be a sufficient endogenous state variable (alongside the "illiquid" long-term debt position), not the capital and cash separately.